savindi2003/tarafashion/README.md

 ## 🛍️ Usage
 - Customer:
   - Register a new account
+  - Log In
+  - Browse products
+  - Advanced Search
+  - Add , Remove to wishlist
-  - Browse products and add to cart
+  - Add , Remove to cart
   - Checkout and confirm order
+  - Manage Order
   - Ratings and Feedback
+  - Chat with Admin

 - Admin:
   - Login with admin credentials
   - Email Verification Process
-  - Manage products & categories
+  - Manage productss
   - View orders and update status
   - Manage Customers
   - Manage Feedbacks
+  - Chat with customers

  ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.